jimas95/Turtle_Navigation/README.md

 ### explore
-This launch file is able to autonoms navigate and explore at an unknown enviroment using SLAM and the frontier method.
+This launch file is able to autonoms navigate and explore at an unknown environment using SLAM and the frontier method.
 It utilizes the `slam_stack.launch` and has the same input arguments with it.
 The difference now is that we are using a node named `explore.pi` where we implement the frontier method.
-The robot might "stack" some times but using the 2D navigation goals we are able to easyly help him get back on his corse.
-The node will end when all the enviroment has been explored
+The robot might "stack" some times but using the 2D navigation goals we are able to easily help him get back on his corse.
+The node will end when all the environment has been explored
 #### Arguments
-1. gazebo_world --> boolean, open gazebo and upload house enviroment, default FALSE
+1. gazebo_world --> boolean, open gazebo and upload house environment, default FALSE
-2. gazebo_house --> boolean, open gazebo and upload world enviroment, default FALSE
+2. gazebo_house --> boolean, open gazebo and upload world environment, default FALSE

 #### Execute